ogratwicklcs/ansible_windows_workshop/5-adv-playbook/README.md

 Step 1:
 -------

-Within Visual Studio Code, create a new directory in your git repo and create a site.yml file.

-In the Explorer accordion you should have a *WORKSHOP_PROJECT* section where you previously made `iis_basic`.
+In the Explorer tab of Visual Code you should have a *WORKSHOP_PROJECT* section where you previously made `iis_basic`.

 ![Student Playbooks](images/5-vscode-existing-folders.png)